BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-offenbach_molotov.markdown

 ## Scoring
 When you win a trick, you add the cards' point value to your score.
 The player that makes the final trick gets an additional five points.

+### Molotovs!
-If a molotov appears on the table, the winner of the trick gets bombed another 20 points (small molotov = three in a row) or 50 points (large molotov = four in a row, only possible with 4 players).
-Examples of molotovs are 6-7-8, J-Q-K, 9-10-J-Q __of the same suit__.
+If a molotov appears on the table, the winner of the trick gets bombed another 20 points.
+A molotov is three or four cards __of the same suit__ in sequence.
+- Small molotov = three in a row
+  - 20 points
+- Large molotov = four in a row
+  - 50 points
+  - only possible with 4 players
+- Examples
+  - 6-7-8
+  - J-Q-K
+  - 9-10-J-Q

 | Cards by Trick Rank      | Point Value |
 | ------------------------ | ----------- |